Raku/roast/README.md

 Some tests rely on a process to complete in a certain amount of time.
-If you're running on a slowish computer, try setting `ROAST_TIMING_SCALE` to a larger value that will be used as a multiplier for time to wait.
+If you're running on a slowish computer, try setting `ROAST_TIMING_SCALE` to a larger value that will be used as a multiplier for the time to wait.
 We don't wait for too long a time by default so as to make the roast run faster.
 Defaults to `1`.

 ## Contributing